coredns/coredns.io/content/explugins/forward.md

 By default health checks are done every 0.5s.
 After two failed checks the upstream is considered unhealthy.
 The health checks use a non-recursive DNS query (`.
 IN NS`) to get upstream health.
 Any reponse that is not an error is taken as a healthy upstream.
 Multi upstreams are randomized on first use.
-Note that when a healthy upstream fails to respond to a query this error is propegated to the client and no other upstream is tried.
+When a healthy proxy returns an error duing the exchange the next upstream in the list is tried.

 Extra knobs are available with an expanded syntax: